 The Need for Authentic Messaging in Comms

-In today’s comms landscape, it’s become increasingly important for a company to be consistent—and authentic—with their internal culture and their external marketing.
+In today’s comms landscape, it’s become increasingly important for a company to be consistent — and authentic — with their internal culture and their external marketing.

 At VOICES NYC, our annual internal comms event, Wema delivered an amazing keynote on authenticity: “Why Communication Must be More Than Just Performative.”
 Many of her learnings are included in this article.

-How Can Internal Communicators Advance DE&I Topics?
+How Can Internal Communicators Prioritize DE&I Topics?

 Internal communicators can create messaging that helps reinforce company values.
 But in order to do this effectively, internal communicators need to be in dialogue with employees.